-- acquiring software to replace our integrated database and associated tools that is best suited to our needs and compliant with the Australian Auditing and Assurance Standards - integrating and further developing our financial audit methodology with the software - training our financial auditors on how to use the new software - monitoring the software when we start using it and tailoring it if necessary - supporting our financial auditors, including technology champions, to use the software.
+- replacing our integrated database and associated tools with software that is best suited to our needs and compliant with the Australian Auditing and Assurance Standards - integrating and further developing our financial audit methodology with the software - · training our financial auditors on how to use the new software - monitoring the software when we start using it and tailoring it if necessary - supporting our financial auditors, including technology champions, to use the software.

-We plan to implement our new audit software during 2022.
+We plan to pilot and implement our new audit software during 2023.